aeverj/NimSyscalls/README_EN.md

 # NimSysCalls
 This nim application get a clean copy of ntdll from a new process in a suspended state.We can use it to execute shellcode by direct system calls.

 English README | [简体中文说明](https://github.com/aeverj/NimSyscalls/blob/master/README.md)
+# Update
+* 20220315：Gets the Syscall address in the Ntdll, and then calls.
+The ability to bypass the inspection of the location where the Syscall instruction is executed
 # Introduction
 1. Create a new process in a suspended state
 2. Get the ntdll base address